dmentipl/plonk/docs/source/usage/visualization.rst

 Particle plot
 ~~~~~~~~~~~~~

-Produce a plot of the particles with z-coordinate on the x-axis and smoothing
+Produce a plot of the particles using :meth:`~Snap.plot` with z-coordinate on
-length on the y-axis.
+the x-axis and smoothing length on the y-axis.

 The different colours refer to different particle types.